Take Very Good

 As a starter, I would like to add my two cents to the wonderful article below.

 We have learned that there is no single perfect answer for EVERYONE.
-However, the System has not been working, and the obesity issue has only gotten worse.
+However, the system has not been working, and the obesity issue has only gotten worse.

 For those that are interested we have many articles on our site that can help.
-I also recommend going through the, very informative, videos by Dr. Bernstein on YouTube.
+I also recommend going through the, very informative, videos by Dr. Bernstein ah on YouTube.

 We would love to hear your comments that will help us help you and others